All Episodes

 Let me go ahead and do this.

-So we're gonna post this on the website.
+We're going to post this on the website.

 Let me just give you a summary of this from early April.

-Yesterday's report to the president by the Commission on the Intelligence Capabilities of the U.S. regarding weapons of mass destruction, also known as the Silberman Report, make it clear that these allegations are false.
+Yesterday's report to the President by the Commission on the Intelligence Capabilities of the U.S. regarding weapons of mass destruction, also known as the Silberman Report, make it clear that these allegations are false.

 Here are some specific findings from the report.